dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/how-to-onboard-get-involved.md

 ## 4) Join—and Contribute to—the Polkadot Community
 ### Where to plug in
 * **Polkadot Forum:** Long-form governance and technical discussion; great for proposal context.
-* **Developer hubs:** GitHub orgs, issue trackers, and dev chats for Substrate and tooling.
+* **Developer hubs:** GitHub orgs, issue trackers, and dev chats for Polkadot SDK and tooling.
 * **Social channels:** X/Twitter, Reddit, Telegram/Discord for updates, AMAs, and meetups.
 * **Events:** Polkadot Decoded (flagship), Sub0 (dev-oriented), hackathons, and local meetups.